canonical/kernel-docs/docs/tutorial/index.md

 # Tutorials

-The following tutorials will present you with different tutorials that address key concepts, tools, processes and operations.
+The following section will present you with different tutorials that address key concepts, tools, processes, and operations relevant to the kernel team.

 ```{toctree}